-A protected quotation is a commercially valuable thing for a trading venue (which is presumably why IntelligentCross is seeking it).
-Once the Commission provides that value to IntelligentCross, how would the Commission or FINRA - as a matter of legal process or procedure - remove it?
+Commission or FINRA - as a matter of legal process or procedure - remove it?
 Could that happen at any time, such as instantly?
 What if the Commission determines that IntelligentCross's fees are of a nature that it shouldn't be included as a protected quotation one year after it first is included?
 How could that determination be appealed?
 None of these procedural issues are addressed in the ADF Proposal.
-Instead, the IntelligentCross Letter makes vague claims about regulatory authority that do not appear to be supported by the Exchange Act, Commission Rules, or the Administrative Procedure Act.31
+Instead, the IntelligentCross Letter makes vague claims about regulatory authority that do not appear to be supported by the Exchange Act, Commission Rules, or the Administrative Procedure Act.25